cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Web Security.md

 ***

-## Javascript Redirects
+## JavaScript Redirects

-When we say *JavaScript Redirects* we are talking about any kind of code that does this:
+When we say *JavaScript Redirects* we are talking about any kind of code that does something like this:

 ```javascript
 window.location.href = "http://some.superdomain.com"
 ```

-This is probably the hardest situation to deal with because it's usually happening due to another cause.

-Perhaps you're not logged in, and you'll need to handle that setup elsewhere?
+This is probably the hardest situation to test because it's usually happening due to another cause.
+You will need to figure out why your JavaScript code is redirecting.
+Perhaps you're not logged in, and you need to handle that setup elsewhere?
 Perhaps you're using a `Single sign-on (SSO)` server and you just need to read the previous section about working around that?

-If you can't figure out why your JS code is redirecting you to a different superdomain then you might want to just read about [disabling web security](#section-disabling-websecurity).
+If you can't figure out why your JavaScript code is redirecting you to a different superdomain then you might want to just read about [disabling web security](#section-disabling-websecurity).

 ***

 # Disabling Web Security

-So you cannot work around any of these issues and want to disable web security?
+So if you cannot work around any of the issues using the suggested workarounds above, you may want to disable web security.

-One last thing to consider here is that every once in awhile we discover bugs in Cypress which lead to `cross origin` errors that can otherwise be fixed.
+One last thing to consider here is that every once in a while we discover bugs in Cypress that lead to `cross origin` errors that can otherwise be fixed.
 If you think you're experiencing a bug, [come into gitter](https://gitter.im/cypress-io/cypress) or [open an issue](https://github.com/cypress-io/cypress/issues/new).

-There is one last issue to be aware of. **Not all browsers expose a way to turn off web security**.

-Some do, some don't, and while Cypress *currently* only works in Chrome (as of October 2016), we will be adding support for other browsers.
-If you rely on disabling web security you will not be able to run tests on other browsers which do not support this feature.
+To start, you will need to understand that **not all browsers expose a way to turn off web security**.
+Some do, some don't.
+If you rely on disabling web security, you will not be able to run tests on browsers that do not support this feature.

 Still here?
 That's cool, let's disable web security!

-This works whether you're running headlessly in Cypress or in the browser GUI mode.

-Simply turn off this option in `cypress.json` and we'll take care of the rest.
+**Set `chromeWebSecurity` to `false in `cypress.json` and we'll take care of the rest.**

 ```javascript
 // cypress.json